BRUCE BLACK ART

 Get ready to be amazed!
 Between 1508 and 1512, Michelangelo undertook an extraordinary project that revolutionized Western art and is considered one of the greatest artistic feats in human history!
 Working under the patronage of Pope Julius II, Michelangelo spent four years painting the ceiling of the Sistine Chapel, and the results were nothing short of breathtaking.

+One of the most famous sections of the Sistine Chapel is Michelangelo's Creation, which is located right in the center of the ceiling.
+The painting depicts the biblical scene of God creating Adam and has become an icon of Western art, inspiring awe and wonder in countless viewers.
 Michelangelo's incredible talent and dedication to his craft allowed him to create a masterpiece that has endured for centuries and continues to captivate audiences today.
 His work on the Sistine Chapel ceiling is a testament to the power of art to transcend time and space, and we can only imagine how many people will continue to be awed by it in the future.
+What are fresco paintings?

 Both Raphael's painting, the School of Athens and Michelangelo's Sistine Chapel paintings are frescoes.
 Fresco is a technique of mural painting executed upon freshly laid, or wet, lime plaster.
 Water is used as the vehicle for the dry-powder pigment to merge with the plaster, and with the setting of the plaster, the painting becomes an integral part of the wall.
 The fresco technique has been employed since antiquity and is closely associated with Italian Renaissance painting.